What to do if…

 Do not do these things

-- Don’t click “confirm change”, “verify”, or “log in” links in the message until you’ve reached the account via the official app/site you normally use.
+- Don’t click “confirm change”, “verify”, or “log in” links in the message; go through the official app or website you normally use.

-- Don’t assume it’s “just a glitch” if names, dates, airports, seats, or payment details changed.
+- Don’t assume it is only a glitch if names, dates, airports, rooms, seats, contact details, or payment details have changed.

-- Don’t share booking references, passport details, or screenshots containing barcodes/PNRs in public or with unknown “support” accounts.
+- Don’t share booking references, passport details, screenshots, barcodes, QR codes, or PNRs in public posts or with unknown support accounts.

-- Don’t wait until the day of travel if anything time-critical (flights/rail/ferry check-in, entry authorisations/visas) could be affected.
+- Don’t wait until the day of travel if check-in, tickets, entry documents, or accommodation access could be affected.

 What to do now